DataSQRL/acorn.js/README.md

 ## Contributing

-We encourage contributions.
+We love contributions.
 Open an issue if you encounter a bug or have a feature request.
-See: contributing.. contributors
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.